Repl-it-Coders/projects/MyCalc-HoangTuan110/README.md

 # MyCalc
-A simple calculator made by me.
-Can calculate up to whatever numbers you want!
+A simple calculator made by me, HoangTuan110.
+It can calculate up to whatever numbers you want!

 # Getting started
-Just basically clone this:
+Just basically clone this repository:
 ```sh
 git clone https://github.com/Repl-it-Coders/MyCalc
 ```